aaronj1335/the-geometry-of-innocent-signals-on-the-wire/report/report.md

 ## Overview

-[Square][square] is a payment gateway that accepts credit card payments through the headphone jack of a smart phone or tablet device.
-This report investigates the security of this system, specifically on the [iOS][ios] platform.
+[Square] is a payment gateway that accepts credit card payments through the headphone jack of a smart phone or tablet device.
+This report investigates the security of this system, specifically on the [iOS] platform.
 The Square System Components section provides details about the card reader, iOS application, and physical and network infrastructure; the Security section provides a threat model, followed by several possible attack vectors.

 This project also includes a sample implementation that demonstrates how a malicious iOS app could skim credit card numbers by either impersonating the Square app or possibly snooping the credit card signal from the audio jack.